 The most reasonable and customary means of transportation should be used when traveling.
-The State will reimburse for shuttle or taxi fares to and from airports and railroad stations when such service is not included in air and rail fares, and where public transportation is not practical.
-Taxi fares between business meetings while on travel status are reimbursable.
+The State will reimburse for shuttle, rideshare or taxi fares to and from airports and railroad stations when such service is not included in air and rail fares, and where public transportation is not practical.
+Fares between business meetings while in travel status are also reimbursable.